 As we went through the consult, I asked her “why did you decide to see me about these issues” and her answer was “Google told me”…LOL!
 I laugh because like many others, the dentist is usually the last stop after all avenues have been exhausted.
 TMJ/TMD symptoms are usually treated individually, and not as a whole, due to a general lack of understanding behind the complexity of muscles that make up the temporomandibular joint.
 That’s where I come in.

 Oh, so what happened to my patient?
-Well, we cured her of her symptoms.
-After neuromuscular treatments, the use of specialized orthotics to train her bite, and crowns and veneers to hold everything in place – she became symptom free.
+Well, we alleviated her of her symptoms.
+After using neuromuscular techniques to equilibrate her bite, and crowns and veneers to hold everything in place – she became symptom free.
 Her headaches went away, full neck mobility returned, and the shoulder pain disappeared.
 Not to mention she had a brand new smile that made her look 10 years younger!

 What causes TMJ/TMD?

 There are many things that can trigger TMJ, and sometimes it’s not straightforward or obvious.
 A few things to look out for:

 The good news is TMJ/TMD is a treatable condition.
 There are several ways to approach this, and our goal is to not only treat the symptoms, but to find the underlying cause and prevent future pain.
 Being pain free is a life changing experience, and it makes me extremely happy if I can help a patient find comfort again.

 Anti-Inflammatory Medication – NSAIDS can reduce the swelling of the muscles in the face, which can help reduce symptoms and make you more comfortable.